 HYPERMOBILITY ON THE MAT

-A DAY OF PRACTICE, THEORY AND EXPERIENTIAL LEARNING
+A DAY OF DISCUSSION, THEORY AND EXPERIENTIAL LEARNING

 “Jess’s teaching on hypermobility is eye-opening, fascinating.
 I recommend it very highly for anyone who is hypermobile, suspects they might be, or who teaches labelled or unlabelled hypermobile students.”—Sally Lander (yoga teacher)